Self-Care in a Pandemic: How Do You Be Kind to Yourself?

 “How we deal with this pandemic is different for all of us.
 We need to recognize that and be kind towards ourselves.
 Tell yourself that it is okay to feel worried or low, it is okay to miss your friends.
 It is all normal and you will be fine.
 Give yourself these reminders.”Ritika Aggarwal

 Making a journal could be a way to allow your thoughts to flow onto the paper and help raise self-awareness.
-It’s also important to focus on the things you can control – like wearing your mask and following physical distancing.
-Doomscrolling and incessantly reading about dismal COVID updates will not be of any help.
+It’s also important to focus on the things you can control - like wearing your mask and following physical distancing.
+Doomscrolling and incessantly reading about dismal COVID updates would not be of any help.

-It is also important to practice gratitude, Aggarwal suggests.
+It is also important to practice gratitude, she says.
 “We are so used to being thankful for big events like a promotion, marriages, or having a baby, that we tend to overlook the smaller day-to-day things we are blessed with.
 For instance, feel grateful for the friend who called up to check on you, or for the colleague who offered help when you didn’t even ask for it.
 These little things need to be noticed.
 If it helps, keep a gratitude jar or journal and try reading it at the end of the day.”

 Deep breathing exercises, mindfulness and meditation could help relieve stress and reduce anxiety.
 Aggarwal suggests the 54321 grounding technique, where you focus and observe five things you can see, four you can touch, three sounds you can hear, two things you can smell, and one thing you can taste.